chadbarlow/gt-data-bootcamp_challenge-19_unsupervised-ml/README.md

 - Clustering cryptocurrencies using K-means with PCA data

 ## Limitations and Further Analysis
-- The dataset used in this project is static and may not reflect the current state of the market.
+- The dataset used in this project is static and will not reflect the current state of the market.
 Incorporating a dynamic dataset or real-time market data will improve the relevance of the analysis and provide a more accurate representation of the market trends.
 - The clustering method used, K-means, may not be the most suitable for all types of data distributions.
 The project can be extended by using different clustering methods to compare the performance.
 - The PCA method reduces the features to a fixed number of principal components, which may lead to a loss of information.
 Other feature reduction methods can be explored to maintain more information while reducing the dimensionality of the dataset.